shuchu11/MS-NUK-Leo/LearningNote/DNS_setting_PULL-PUSH-WITH-TOKEN.md

 2. [Git token](#pullpush-with-token)

 ### 0. Tip
-Check you have WireGuard VPN(and have the VPN key) or  server and DNS are under the same Internet .
+Ensure that you have WireGuard VPN(and have the VPN key) or  server and DNS are under the same Internet .
 ### 1. Edit DNS configuration

 ```